 The direction of history

 We are heading towards a single integrated world order, sometimes called New World Order.
 Humanity is converging in three major ways, intellectually, economically and politically.
 The spread of religions and ideologies made it possible to unify different peoples under the same set of ideas.
 Trade and money enabled the cooperation between strangers all over the globe.
-And the increased cooperation between nation states is paving the way for a closer integration of governments.1
+And the increased cooperation between nation states is paving the way for a for a single world government.1

 The world is now run by a global elite of business people, politicians, bureaucrats, engineers, journalists, scientists, opinion makers, writers and artists.
 No matter where they live, whether it is New York, Buenos Aires, Shanghai, Dubai or Cape Town, these people increasingly have the same interests, the same viewpoints about the world, the same culture, and increasingly live similar lifestyles.
 The individuals in these elites have more in common with each other than with their fellow countrymen.1

 Globalisation has transformed the world.
 People everywhere around the globe are now interconnected.
-They cooperate and compete.
+They cooperate and compete on a global scale.
 Globalisation started more than 500 years ago when Portuguese explorers set sail for Africa to find new trade routes to the Indies.
 In 1492 Columbus discovered America while trying to do the same.
-In the centuries that followed the world became more interconnected.
+In the centuries that followed the world gradually became more interconnected.
 Globalisation really took off in recent decades when several developments converged.
 These were:

 - the rise of neoliberalism around 1980